ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/air_constraints.md

 Range-checked variables: add_variable_with_range_check(width) records Invariant::RangeChecked { width }.
   - Compiler converts these into lookup constraints (8-bit and 16-bit tables supported here).

-Substitutions/Linkage: some variables are marked with substitutions or linkages (e.g., public I/O linkage), and the compiler materializes the corresponding constraints at layout time.
+Substitutions/Linkage: some variables are marked with substitutions or linkages (e.g., public I/O linkage), and the compiler materializes (generates and inserts) the corresponding constraints at layout time.

 ## Equality and zero-check gadgets